theeasiestway/android-yuv-utils/README.md

 # android-yuv-utils
 CAUTION!
-The version from master branch actually works but has some issues like a lot of memory consumption and some other issues, currently I'm working on it.
+The version from master branch actually works but has some issues like a lot of memory consumption and some other issues.

 Compiled [libyuv](https://chromium.googlesource.com/libyuv/libyuv/) Google library and wrapper for it for easy and fast scale, rotate, mirror and convert frames from android Camera2 or CameraX.